harshalstomp/PassCliq/README.md

 ## Objective

 I was finding a hard time to manage all my gaming and other services credentials.
 The sole purpose of this application was to make credential management easy.
 I will be using this application to store all my drive, placement and gaming credentials.
 It is recommended to always have a backup of the vault file, so that in the case of a hard drive or OS failure the credentials are safe.
-Good luck using it :).
+Good luck using it :smile:.

 ## Contents
 * [Features](https://github.com/harshalstomp/PassCliq#features)